 Fuchs earned his Ph.D. in Applied Physics from Cornell University in 2007.
 Afterward, he moved to the University of California, Santa Barbara as a postdoctoral associate.
 In 2011, he joined the Cornell faculty of Applied and Engineering Physics.
 In 2012 he received a Young Investigator Award from the Air Force Office of Scientific Research, in 2013 he received an Early Faculty Career Award from the National Science Foundation along with the Presidential Early Career Award for Scientists and Engineers, and in 2014 he received the Early Career Award from the Department of Energy.

 We are interested in hybrid quantum systems, in which disparate degrees of freedom interact coherently.
 Such systems can form the basis of future quantum technologies such as quantum repeaters and quantum transducers.
 Diamond nitrogen-vacancy (NV) defect centers are an important platform for our research because they possess a coherent optical transition, long-lived spin coherence, and several mechanisms for coupling to external degrees of freedom – mechanical, magnetic, and electrical.
-NV center-based hybrid systems can also form outstanding quantum-enhanced sensors for a range of applications from nanoscience to navigation.
-We are also interested in developing new quantum platforms and hybrid quantum systems in the solid-state using isolated defect centers in 2D materials and their heterostructures.
+NV center-based hybrid systems form outstanding quantum-enhanced sensors for a range of applications from nanoscience to navigation and they can form the backbone of a quantum network.
+In addition to diamond NV centers, also examine emerging defect centers in wide band-gap materials for quantum applications.